Port Alma, Queensland: Geography

-Port Alma ia about 60 km from Rockhampton, at the south end of the Fitzroy River delta.
+Port Alma is about 60 km from Rockhampton, at the south end of the Fitzroy River delta.

 The locality is bounded to the north by the Fitzroy River, to the north-east by Keppel Bay and to the east and south-east by Raglan Creek.
 The town is situated on the east of the locality on the western bank of Raglan Creek.

 Much of the locality is almost at sea level and is mostly undeveloped marshland.
 There is one small hill on Casuarina Island called Sandfly Hillock which rises to 12 m above sea level.

 Islands

 Casuarina Creek and a number of other small creeks form the Fitzroy River delta, which creates a number of low-lying islands, shoals, and channels within the locality including: